English BA (Hons)

 Ways of Reading

-This module aims to introduce students to the many different ways in which it is possible to read and interpret texts.
-We will be exploring what factors influence our reading of literature, as well as what goes into the production of these works.
-We will explore a range of texts from different eras, which take different forms: poetry, plays, short stories, novels and graphic novels.
-We will also be exploring critical approaches to literature, and the different 'lenses' through which we might read a literary text.
+This module introduces students to the many different ways in which it is possible to read and interpret texts, exploring what factors influence our reading of literature, as well as what goes into the production of these works.
+You will explore a range of texts from different eras, which take different forms: poetry, plays, short stories, novels and graphic novels.
+You will also explore critical approaches to literature, and the different 'lenses' through which you might read a literary text.
 We will consider questions related to the writing of texts around authorship, publication and form, along with questions relating to writing and interpretation, around issues such as gender, race and the environment.
-This will encourage you to question what it means to read texts from a particular perspective, what assumptions we make as we read, the relationship between the text and the world, and even what it means to be human.
+This will encourage you to question what it means to read texts from particular perspectives, what assumptions we make as we read, the relationship between the text and the world, and even what it means to be human.

 The Book Group

-Explore four texts in depth - spending three weeks on each - this innovative module is designed to introduce to what it means to 'read around the text'.
+Explore four texts in depth, spending three weeks on each.
+This innovative module is designed to introduce you to ‘reading around the text', meaning you will also consider the historical and cultural contexts to excellent writing.

 Core Modules: